sgnd/docker-course/README.md

 `docker top <container_id>`

 This command will display the processes running in the specified container.

-### Stopping a Container

-To stop a running container, you can use the `docker stop` command.
-For example:

-`docker stop <container_id> `

-This command will stop the specified container.
-Unlike `docker kill`, which sends a SIGKILL signal to the container, `docker stop` will send a SIGTERM signal to the container, which allows the processes in the container to cleanly shut down.
-If the processes do not respond to the SIGTERM signal after a timeout period, `docker stop` will send a SIGKILL signal to the container to force it to stop.
+It will show the process IDs, command names, and CPU and memory usage.

 ## Managing Docker images